unparalleled-js/docs-1/developing-connectors/sdk/methods.md

 ```

 ### Recursion
 Methods can also be called within method code blocks.
 This means that a method can be called by another method or by itself.
 In the case of the factorial example provided above, note that the `factorial` method has some degree of recursion.
-Be careful when writing recursive loops by setting failsafes as in the example below:
+Be careful when writing recursive loops by setting a failsafe as in the example below:

 ```ruby
 if number > 1